ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 COPY lib/mysql-connector-java-3.0.17-ga-bin.jar /config/lib/global
 ```

 Once a Dockerfile created, next you would need to build and push the docker images.
 The docker images for each of the microservices need to be built and the images need to be pushed to a container registry.
-These steps are for pushing to your IBM Cloud private registry, but you can also push them to a public registry.
+These steps are for building the image and pushing it IBM Cloud private registry, but you can also push them to a public registry.

 1. Identify your registry namespace with `bx cr namespaces` or create a new one using `bx cr namespace-add <NAMESPACE>`